bcbi/genbank_loader/README.md

 Apply same logic to authors

 Once split, make sure to *not* truncate authors and annotations as you are adding on each individual file to the previously loaded table

+#### Flowchart for Updating Authors and Annotations
 I made a flowchart so I could quickly go through the motions for each manual update:
 1. Rm <previousfile>
 2. Mv <nextfile> <nextfile.txt>
 3. Adds “.txt” extension
 4. Update FeatureTableParser.java with new name of file
   - src/main/java/edu/uvm/ccts/genbank/FeatureTableParser.java
+5. Remove "truncate" or "delete" from AbstractLoader.java in dbLoad
-5. Comment out the defining variables of the files you don’t need
+6. Comment out the defining variables of the files you don’t need
-6. Change the name of the annotations or authors file you are using with, for example “authorsa.txt” (a is first file of the 5, followed by bcde)
+7. Change the name of the annotations or authors file you are using with, for example “authorsa.txt” (a is first file of the 5, followed by bcde)
-7. Maven package
+8. Maven package
-8. Update the batch file script
+9. Update the batch file script
-9, Run script
+10. Run script

+#### Checking MySQL for Updates ####

 Use the following command to check the row count of the tables to see the updates as you’re going allowing:
 ```
 Select table_rows "Rows Count" from information_schema.tables where table_name="annotations" and table_schema="genbank";